The Right to Information

 The Right to Express Safety Concerns

-Patients have the right to contact Karen Gambrell, the vybe urgent care Safety Office at (215) 999-6060 with any safety concerns.
+Patients have the right to contact Chris Marchese, the vybe urgent care Safety Office at (215) 999-6060 with any safety concerns.
 Patients also have the right to contact The Pennsylvania Department of Health Quality Assurance Complaint Hotline at (800) 254-5164 to report any concern about patient safety which they feel vybe urgent care’s management was unable to successfully address.

 The Right to Receive Accurate and Easily Understood Information about his/her Health Plan, Healthcare Professional and Healthcare Facility.

 The Responsibility Toward the Honest Disclosure of Information That May Assist in Establishing a Diagnosis and an Appropriate Plan of Care

 In a health care system that affords patients their rights and protections, the patient must also take greater responsibility for maintaining good health.